-- A high net worth individual (HNWI) living overseas who wants to make pension provisions.
-This could be because they have little or no pension provision.
-They may not have access to an international pension plan. e.g. no company pension and/or no/small UK pension
+- A high net worth individual (HNWI) living overseas who wants to make retirement provision.
+This could be because they have little or no pension benefits for retirement.
+They may not have access to an international pension plan. e.g. no company pension or no personal pension like a SIPP or QROPS.

 - An employer wishing to contribute to a pension on behalf of an employee as a form of offshore pension plan

 QNUPS for UK residents

 - A UK pension scheme that is close to, or with growth, could exceed the lifetime allowance (currently £1,073,100).